AnnePauline/Getting-And-Cleaning-Data/README.md

 a code book that describes the variables, the data, and any transformations or work that I have performed to clean up the data.
 #### README.md
-a welcom file to introduce the work and explain how all of the scripts work and how they are connected
+a welcome file to introduce the work and explain how all of the scripts work and how they are connected
 #### tidy.txt
 a tidy data set result of the run_analysis.R script, that can be used for later analysis.